PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-2-weed-detection.md

 Once the route is selected, the robot will promptly start moving.
 It's worth noting that the robot is equipped with a camera that detects weeds in the field.

 To publish the locations of the weeds detected by the robot, you should use the topic `/parc_robot/weed_detection`.
 The message type for this topic should be `std_msgs/Strings`, which should be in the form of a JSON array string.
 The array should contain pairs of X and Y values that represent the cartesian coordinates of the weeds in the field from the Gazebo world frame.
 Here's an example of how the array should look like: `[[x1, y1], [x2, y2], [x3, y3], ...]`.
-You can do this in MATLAB by passing the array to the `jsonencode` function.

 !!! note "JSON Array String"
     Spacing between the values in the array is not important and will not affect results.
 The following are all valid JSON array strings: `[[x1,y1],[x2,y2],[x3,y3],...]`, `[[x1, y1], [x2, y2], [x3, y3], ...]`, `[[x1,y1], [x2,y2], [x3,y3], ...]`, `[[x1, y1],[x2, y2],[x3, y3],...]`, etc.